GpaDoctor/PythonJamfHKIS/README.md

 This is a new project using JAMF Pro incooporating with Python using API to monitor and manipulate MACs.

 Install the following applications
-Assume installed: Python3, git, VS Code is recommended
+Assume installed: Python3, VS Code is recommended.
+In VS Code install extensions GitHub Desktop, Git Extension Pack
 - pip3 install jps-api-wrapper       jps-api-wrapper
 - pip3 install lxml                  for xml files
 - pip3 install pandas                for csv files
-- pip3 install openpyxl              for xlsx files
+- pip3 install openpyxl              for xlsx files Install the repo from Github

 For mac, type the following in terminal setopt HIST_IGNORE_SPACE